10 Safest Cities in Michigan (with Pictures)

-Springfield makes its way to a place on our list for all the right reasons.
-The township has an overall low property crime rate and a very low violent crime rate.
+Springfield makes its way to our list for all the right reasons.
+The township has a low property crime rate and a very low violent crime rate.
 Those two aspects are top considerations for people when they want to move to a new place.
 Additionally, looking at the average household income, people can see that Springfield is also an affordable place to live.

-Springfield township is a great place to live, work, and raise a family.
-The town offers something for everyone, with plenty of parks, trails, and other amenities and so much potential for growth and improvement!
+Springfield Township is a great place to live, work, and raise a family.
+The town offers something for everyone, with plenty of parks, trails, and other amenities.
 There’s also a rink where ice skating lessons are held.

 9. Huntington Woods, MI

 The little, tree-lined town of Huntington Woods is exploding with growth.
-The downtown area alone has seen a huge revitalization in the past few years, which includes new restaurants, bars, and shops.
-A new brewery just opened not too long ago called Brew Detroit that also doubles as an upscale restaurant/sports bar.
+The downtown area alone has seen a massive revitalization in the past few years, which includes new restaurants, bars, and shops.
+A new brewery just opened not too long ago called Brew Detroit, which also doubles as an upscale restaurant/sports bar.
 If you’re looking for activities, Huntington Woods is conveniently located near all the best attractions in metro Detroit.

-Right on the edge of Western Wayne County, it’s only a couple miles from Southfield (where you can find anything and everything), Oak Park (more bars & restaurants) Royal Oak (home to the Detroit Zoo and more), Ferndale, and Downtown Detroit.
-If you want to stay close in the ‘burbs, just a mile from Huntington Woods is Berkley, Ferndale, and Royal Oak.
+Right on the edge of Western Wayne County, it’s only a couple miles from Southfield (where you can find anything and everything), Oak Park (more bars & restaurants), Royal Oak (home to the Detroit Zoo and more), Ferndale, and Downtown Detroit.
+If you want to stay close to the ‘burbs, just a mile from Huntington Woods are Berkley, Ferndale, and Royal Oak.
 There are theaters in every direction with exciting events going on all the time.

-If you’re one who loves to travel, Detroit Metropolitan Airport is located only 15 minutes away from Huntington Woods, while Oakland County International Airport (just across 8 Mile Road) offers service to destinations like Seattle and Los Angeles.
+If you love to travel, Detroit Metropolitan Airport is located only 15 minutes away from Huntington Woods, while Oakland County International Airport (just across 8 Mile Road) offers service to destinations like Seattle and Los Angeles.

 10. Kinross Township, MI

-It’s near Lake St. Clair and the Clinton River, which has some great fishing and other activities.
-If you like nature, it’s got that too!
-Most of Kinross-Clarksburg is rural with lots of trees – but if that isn’t your thing, you can still find houses in the center of town.
+It’s near Lake St. Clair and the Clinton River, which has great fishing and other activities.
+If you like nature, it has that too!
+Most of Kinross-Clarksburg is made up of forest land with several species of trees.

 How to Stay Safe in Michigan